kaist-dmlab/SELFIE/README.md

     -method_name: method in {Default, ActiveBias, Coteaching, SELFIE}.
     -noise_type: synthetic noise type in {pair, symmetry, none}.
     -noise_rate: the rate which you want to corrupt (for CIFAR-10/100, Tiny-ImageNet) or the true noise rate of dataset (for ANIMAL-10N).
-    -7. log_dir: log directory to save the training/test error.
+    -log_dir: log directory to save the training/test error.
    ```

 - Algorithm configuration

    Data augmentation and distortion are not applied, and training paramters are set to:
    ```
    Training epochs: 100